This is the multi-page printable view of this section. Click here to print.

 Greenhouse provides a set of default TeamRoles that are seeded to all clusters:

-cluster-developerAggregated role.
+cluster-developer | Aggregated role.
 Greenhouse aggregates the application-developer and the cluster-viewer.
-Further TeamRoles can be aggregated.
+Further TeamRoles can be aggregated. | |||

-application-developerSet of permissions on pods, deployments and statefulsets necessary to develop applications on k8sappsdeployments, statefulsetspatch
+application-developer | Set of permissions on pods, deployments and statefulsets necessary to develop applications on k8s | apps | deployments, statefulsets | patch |

-""pods, pods/portforward, pods/eviction, pods/proxy, pods/log, pods/status,get, list, watch, create, update, patch, delete
+| "" | pods, pods/portforward, pods/eviction, pods/proxy, pods/log, pods/status, | get, list, watch, create, update, patch, delete | ||

 Defining TeamRoleBindings

-TeamRoleBindings define the permissions of a Greenhouse Team within Clusters by linking to a specific TeamRole.
-TeamRoleBindings have a simple specification that links a Team, a TeamRole, one or more Clusters and optionally one or more Namespaces together.
+TeamRoleBindings link a Team, a TeamRole, one or more Clusters and optionally one or more Namespaces together.
 Once the TeamRoleBinding is created, the Team will have the permissions defined in the TeamRole within the specified Clusters and Namespaces.
 This allows for fine-grained control over the permissions of each Team within each Cluster.
-The TeamRoleBinding Controller within Greenhouse deploys rbacv1 resources to the targeted Clusters.
+The TeamRoleBinding Controller within Greenhouse deploys RBAC resources to the targeted Clusters.
 The referenced TeamRole is created as a rbacv1.ClusterRole.
-In case the TeamRoleBinding references a Namespace, the Controller will create a rbacv1.RoleBinding which links the Team with the rbacv1.ClusterRole.
-In case no Namespace is referenced, the Controller will create a rbacv1.ClusterRoleBinding instead.
+In case the TeamRoleBinding references a Namespace, it is considered to be namespace-scoped.
+Hence, the controller will create a rbacv1.RoleBinding which links the Team with the rbacv1.ClusterRole.
+In case no Namespace is referenced, the Controller will create a cluster-scoped rbacv1.ClusterRoleBinding instead.

 Assigning TeamRoles to Teams on a single Cluster

-Roles are assigned to teams through the TeamRoleBinding configuration, which links teams to their respective roles within specific clusters.
+Roles are assigned to Teams through the TeamRoleBinding configuration, which links Teams to their respective roles within specific clusters.

 This TeamRoleBinding assigns the pod-read TeamRole to the Team named my-team in the Cluster named my-cluster.